Mikko-Finell/mad-ca/internal/sims/ecology/rules_specification.md

 * Eruptions clear existing lava, rebuild elevation, and seed:
   * **Core** (`r < 0.35R`): lava cells with height 2–3, temperature 1.0, and queued as tips.
   * **Rim** (`0.35R–0.9R`): `Rock` becomes `Mountain`.
-  * **Vents**: 1–3 vents pick random core cells, run 20–40 ticks, inject 1 unit of lava per tick, and set initial outflow headings along downslope neighbors.【F:internal/sims/ecology/ecology.go†L2008-L2254】
+* **Vents**: 1–3 vents pick random core cells, run 20–40 ticks, draw from a shared reservoir sized between `LavaReservoirMin`–`Max` per vent, and set initial outflow headings along downslope neighbors.【F:internal/sims/ecology/ecology.go†L2008-L2254】

 ---

 ## 6. Lava Dynamics

-* **Injection:** Each vent increases its tile’s lava height (capped at 7) and temperature to 1.0.
-Neighboring outflow cells inherit at least height 1, become lava, and are marked as tips.
-Vegetation and burning data on affected cells are cleared immediately.【F:internal/sims/ecology/ecology.go†L2336-L2408】
+* **Injection:** Each vent increases its tile’s lava height (capped at 7) by consuming reservoir units and reheats itself and its outflow cell to temperature 1.0.
+When the reservoir empties the vents close immediately.
+Vegetation and burning data on affected cells are cleared.【F:internal/sims/ecology/ecology.go†L2336-L2408】
 * **Tip advancement:** Tips attempt to move forward each tick.
 The movement chance is `lavaBaseSpeed × temp / (1 + lavaSpeedAlpha × height)` unless forced by overflow.
 Candidate destinations score `1.0·slope + 0.6·alignment + 0.8·channel − 0.5·rain − 2.0·uphill`.
 Moves proceed when the best score ≥0.9 (or ≥0 when forced).
 If the source column is tall enough (height ≥3) and a second candidate scores within 0.75, a split may spawn an extra branch (25 % chance).【F:internal/sims/ecology/ecology.go†L2568-L2709】
 * **Pooling & overflow:** Failed tips thicken the trunk (up to height 7).
 They may fill adjacent low cells with stationary pools (`dir = -1`), which cool faster and can overflow later.【F:internal/sims/ecology/ecology.go†L2711-L2759】
 * **Cooling & crusting:** Temperature falls by the formula in §4.4.
 When `temp ≤ 0.15`, thick flows shed one unit of height; once height reaches 1, cooled lava solidifies to `Rock`.
 Heat is clamped to ≤0.35 when crusting so flows can restart gently if reheated.【F:internal/sims/ecology/ecology.go†L2772-L2823】